rodluger/starry/docs/api.rst

       of the object and (optionally) the position and size of an occultor.
       Users can specify spherical harmonic coefficients, limb darkening coefficients, or both.
-There is also support for both monochromatic and wavelenght-dependent maps and light curves.
+There is also support for both monochromatic and wavelength-dependent maps and light curves.
       This class may be particularly useful for users who wish to integrate :py:mod:`starry` with their own dynamical code or for users wishing to compute simple light curves without any orbital solutions.